Je-Vaughn Watson: New England Revolution

 Watson played two seasons with the Revolution.
 His option was declined at the end of the 2017 season.

 OKC Energy FC

 In 2019, Watson signed for OKC Energy FC.

 Austin Bold FC

 In September 2020, Watson signed with USL Championship side Austin Bold.

 Humble Lions

 In August 2021, Watson returned to Jamaica to play for JPL side, Humble Lions.

-International
+International career

-Watson made his international debut for the Jamaica national football team on 26 July 2008 in a friendly against El Salvador and has since gone on to make 13 appearances for the Reggae Boyz.
+Watson made his international debut for the Jamaica national team on 26 July 2008 in a friendly against El Salvador and has since gone on to make 13 appearances for the Reggae Boyz.
 He played in Jamaica's 2010 FIFA World Cup qualifier against Honduras.